Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Conclusions and perspectives

-In conclusion, we have probed several different methods based on HTSE to study finite-temperature phase transitions.
+In conclusion, we have probed several different methods based on HTSEs to study finite-temperature phase transitions.
 These methods allowed us to obtain accurately several quantities related to the critical points, such as critical exponents, critical temperatures, and parameters related to the singularities.
-As a summary, we present the main numerical results in Table~\ref{tab3}, where DLP stands for the Dlog Pad\'e results and IM stands for the interpolation method.
-It is important to note that even if we have approached only the ferromagnetic Heisenberg model on the most common lattices, these methods are suitable for studying any kind of systems with the same type of phase transitions.
+As a summary, we present the main numerical results in Tables~\ref{tab3} and \ref{tab4}, where DLP stands for the Dlog Pad\'e results and IM stands for the interpolation method.
+The results shown for $A$ are obtained with IM, while the ones for $B$ cover both IM and Dlog Pad\'e results.
+It is important to note that even if we have approached only the ferro and antiferromagnetic Heisenberg models on the most common lattices without frustration, these methods are suitable for studying any kind of system with the same type of phase transitions.